the-turing-way/the-turing-way/chapters/testing.md

 Advantages of runtime testing:

 - Always running with the program, so can catch problems caused by logic errors or edge cases.
-- Making it easier to find the cause of the bug by catching problems early.
+- Makes it easier to find the cause of the bug by catching problems early.
 - Catching problems early also helps prevent them escalating into catastrophic failures.
 It minimises the blast radius.

 Disadvantages of runtime testing: